-Shoreline Power Supply
+Shoreline Power Inlet and Cordset

+SmartPlug Inlet

-Your Airstream is equipped with a SmartPlug power inlet located on the road side of the travel trailer.
-SmartPlug inlets offer superior performance and ease of use.
-A few features of the SmartPlug include:
+Your Airstream is equipped with either a 30A or 50A SmartPlug power inlet located on the roadside exterior.
+Prior to establishing a connection, review the SmartPlug Cordset instructions that follow.

+Features of the SmartPlug include:

-- Eliminates Overheating Increased pin & clip surface area greatly improves electrical conductivity during high amperage demand. - Ease of Use No twist required, the unique plug body shape and push-in design means it only goes in the right way every time even in the dark! - Multi-Point Locking System Side clips lock the plug securely into the inlet which eliminates any stress on the pins from movement of the power cord. - Weatherproof Seals Multi-fin silicone gaskets installed in the inlet cover and interior of the plug body eliminates moisture penetration.
+- Eliminates Overheating Increased pin & clip surface area improves conductivity during high demand. - Ease of Use The unique plug body shape and push-in design ensure a proper connection. - Multi-Point Locking System Side clips lock the plug securely into the inlet, eliminating stress on the pins. - · Weatherproof Seals Prevents moisture infiltration.